EUMETNET/meteogate-documentation/docs/4-operating-and-maintaining-community-components.md

 The agreed responsibilities of MeteoGate operators include:

   - **MeteoGate Community Capability Operators** provide IT services for MeteoGate environments (e.g., EWC, AWS) they host and operate the Community Components within those environments.
 They can use their own IT service management practices if they meet MeteoGate Quality of Service criteria and FEMDI Programme requirements.
 They collaborate with Data Providers, other Community Capability Operators, WMO WIS2 Capability Operators, FEMDI Solution Manager, and Programme Manager.
 Typically, they are NMHSs or designated EUMETNET members.
-  - **The MeteoGate Programme Manager** is part of the Coordinating Member, which has delegated authority from the FEMDI Owner to operate the FEMDI Programme.
+  - **MeteoGate Programme Manager** is part of the Coordinating Member, which has delegated authority from the FEMDI Owner to operate the FEMDI Programme.
 The Coordinating Member, an EUMETNET member selected through a bidding process, coordinates and governs the FEMDI Programme.
   - **MeteoGate Solution Manager**: Oversees FEMDI Programme IT Service Management, providing Quality of Service criteria, guidance to Community Capability Operators, and monitoring compliance.
   - **MeteoGate Service Desk**: Acts as the first point of contact for stakeholders, offering first-level support, coordinating with other parties to address user requests, incidents, and problems.
 It is organized by a Consortium Member.